Tripuramba

 Tripuramba (1910–1979) was an Indian actress and singer who worked in Kannada films.
-She is best remembered for her role Sulochana in the first Kannada talkie Sati Sulochana, released in 1934, which made her the first heroine of Kannada cinema.
+She is best remembered playing Sulochana in the first Kannada talkie Sati Sulochana, released in 1934, which made her the first heroine of Kannada cinema.

 Career

 Tripuramba played the role of Sulochana, the wife of Indrajith, in the first talkie film of Kannada cinema Sati Sulochana opposite Subbaiah Naidu.
 This movie made her the first heroine of Kannada.

 Her only other movie was Purandaradasa in 1937.